WriterBewareLogoSmall

 Verify that the editor really is independent.

-No third party (such as a literary agent or publisher) should benefit from your use of the editor’s services.
+No third party (such as a literary agent or publisher) should benefit from your use of the editor’s services (for instance, by receiving a finder’s fee).
 This is especially important if you’ve received a referral.

 Do a websearch.